quinceyvd/pexels-api-project/README.md

 ### Setup
 The webapp can be launched by running the project on a local webserver.
 I personally used both [XAMPP](https://www.apachefriends.org/) and [VS Code Live Server](https://ritwickdey.github.io/vscode-live-server/) during development.

 Before entering the webpage, the placeholder value for the API key must be replaced with a real Pexels API key, otherwise the script has no images to display.
 The placeholder value is stored on line 3 of [index.js](index.js#L3).
-Change the string's value from `"PEXELS_API_KEY"` to a string containing the actual key.
+Change the string's value from `"PEXELS_API_KEY"` to a string containing an actual key.

 ### How to use
 #### Explore page